mkudija/mkudija.github.io/reading-notes/_md/2021-07-20-Witness to Hope.md

 - Vatican Curia: "We think in centuries here."
 (266)
 - Someone asked about the cost of the swimming pool John Paul II was putting in, and he replied that he needed exercise and it was less expensive than holding another conclave.
 (332)
 - After being shot, he referred to his physicians as "the Sanhedrin" (414)
+- John Henry Newman when asked what the clergy should think of the laity: "we would look rather silly without them" (553)
+- One bishop, who had put on weight since he had last seen the Pope, as awsked by John Paul II, "Is your diocese growing?"
+The bishop replied, yes, parishes were expanding.
+"So is the bishop," said the Pope.
+(567)
+- "Press coverage of the encyclical predictably stressed the Pope's reaffirmation of classic Catholic sexual morality, although in fact these issues were barely referenced in *Veritas Splendor*, it was not clear why reporters thought it newsworthy that the Pope continued to think that fornication was wrong."
+(692)

 ## Chapter 1: A Son of Freedom
 *Early life*